Daniel J. Frey

 It has fought every step of the way to allow those words of freedom to ring true.

-You would think that a people whose credo is freedom for all would be cheerful and grant this to be true.
+You would think that a People whose credo is freedom for all would be cheerful and grant this to be true.

-Yet here we are today in the first part of the 21st century in America, and a good 40% of American’s do not agree with the Constitution.
+Yet here we are today in the first part of the 21st century in America, and a good 40% of Americans do not agree with the Constitution.

 My freedom is more important than your freedom.

-It’s bizarre that a people who declare themselves defenders of liberty and justice only mean themselves.
+It's bizarre that a People who declare themselves defenders of liberty and justice only mean themselves.

 No one else need apply.